pretix/pretix-docs/docs/guides/check-in/custom.md

 The condition "At least one of the conditions below (OR)" in this feature is an [inclusive or](https://en.wikipedia.org/wiki/Logical_disjunction).
 This is distinct from an [exclusive or](https://en.wikipedia.org/wiki/Exclusive_or), also known as XOR ("either one or the other").
 The custom check-in rule feature does not offer an "exclusive or" condition because its use would be very limited.

+You can create an AND- or an OR-bracket around an existing condition by clicking :btn:OR: or :btn:AND: next to the condition.
+When hovering the mouse over several nested brackets, AND-brackets will be highlighted in red, OR-brackets in green, and other conditions in purple.